softwareQinc/qpp/CONTRIBUTING.md

-If you are interested in contributing to this project, feel free to contact us.
+If you are interested in contributing to this project, please contact us.
 Alternatively, fork the repository, create a custom branch, add your contribution, then finally create a pull request.
 If we accept the pull request, we will merge your custom branch with the latest main/development branch.
 The